moua0061/web-sprint-challenge-single-page-applications/README.md

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

 1. How would you explain form validation to someone who has never programmed before?
+    Form validation is making sure that everything in the form is completed filled out to accept the form.
+All fields, boxes and selections must meet the minimum requirements to make the form valid.
 1. In 1-2 sentences, define end to end testing.
+    It is looking at the site/app from beginning to end from the user's perspective.
+I simulates a 'user' and goes through all the experiences the 'user' will go through when navigating through the site/app.
+This includes that all button clicks, submits, input fields, likes etc are all functioning the way the developer/team wanted.

 ## Instructions